 Differences Between Sea Kayak And River Kayak

-Here are some distinctive reasons for which sea kayaks are different from river kayaks.
+Here are some distinctive reasons which sea kayaks are different from river kayaks.
 Read carefully and learn which should be your preference.

 River kayaks are usually much cheaper than sea kayaks.
 As they are made of thinner PVC material, they cost about half of those high-quality sea kayaks making them easily affordable for even beginners.
-But you will find different river kayaks of different prices.
+But you will find different river kayaks at different prices.
 Select one that goes with your budget.